 Software Licensing & Purchasing

 The computing group manages volume licenses for software used by the department.
-Through Microsoft MCCA licensing, faculty, staff, and students are able to download Microsoft Windows and Office software products for use on their work and personal computers.
+Through Microsoft MCCA licensing, faculty, staff, and students are able to download Microsoft Windows and Office software products for use on their work computers.
 The group also manages volume licenses for Mathematica and IDL.

 Two wiki platforms are available for administrative and research group collaboration: Apple Wiki and TWiki.
 Both platforms offer comprehensive access control, SSL encryption, and are integrated with the department's authentication systems.
 Apple Wiki also provides a shared group calendar and blog.